+Jaguar F-Pace SUV - Interior & comfort**

-In terms of options, Jaguar offers a number of packs, including the Practicality Pack, which gets you a wireless charging pad, head-up display and Interactive Driver Display along with a few other neat features that make the F-Pace easier to live with.
+In terms of options, Jaguar offers a number of packs, including the Technology Pack, which gets you a wireless charging pad, head-up display and Interactive Driver Display along with a few other neat features that make the F-Pace easier to live with.
 You can also specify a Driver Assist Pack that includes blind-spot warnings, adaptive cruise control and tech to help avoid bumps while parking or reversing out of a driveway.

 Individual options range from the inexpensive (Union Flag valve caps for £50) to the seriously pricey (electronic side steps for £2,500).
 You can also specify a host of lighting, storage and personalisation options.
 As is often the case, though, if you get carried away with ticking option boxes, the F-Pace quickly becomes a very expensive car.

 In truth, even the entry-level Prestige model is well equipped, and any optional extras you choose will be added luxuries – although the panoramic roof does make the F-Pace lighter and airier inside and music fans are likely to be impressed by the stereo upgrades.
 If you're after a bit more off-road ability, it might be worth specifying the adaptive surface response system – but other than that you’re unlikely to miss anything.